How to Celebrate Navratri 2019

 During this occasion, the nine different manifestations of Devi Shakthi are worshipped.
+They are Goddess Shailputri (Day 1), Goddess Brahmacharini (Day 2), Goddess Chandraghanta (Day 3), Goddess Kushmanda (Day 4), Goddess Skandamata (Day 5), Goddess Katyayani (Day 6), Goddess Kaalratri (Day 7), Goddess Mahagauri (Day 8) and Goddess Siddhidatri (Day 9).
 The festival of Navratri falls 4 times in a year – Vasanta Navratri in the March-April period, Ashad Navratri in June-July, Sharad Navratri in September-October and Magha Navratri in the January-February period.
 Out of these, the Sharad Navratri observed at the beginning of autumn or the onset of winter is considered the most significant one and is popularly known as the Navratri.
 Vijayadashami and Dussehra – the festivals dedicated to Devi Durga coincide with the tenth day of Sharad Navratri.

 The common myth associated with this festival is the Goddess Durga’s triumph over Mahishasur.
 It is believed that during this time Goddess Durga defeated the buffalo-headed demon Mahishasur signifying evil and ego.
 Another legend is that of Lord Ram’s victory over Ravan.
 It is also believed that Lord Ram killed Ravan on Dashami – the tenth day.